notEvil/ranger-ext/smith_waterman/README.md

 # Smith-Waterman
 ## What is it ?

-It's a modified version of ranger's builtin scout command.
-The new flag `w` enables a custom sorting method which uses the Smith-Waterman algorithm (slightly modified version of https://github.com/mengyao/Complete-Striped-Smith-Waterman-Library) to determine the degree of concordance between the file/directory names and the user input.
+It's a Command that matches user input against every file/directory name in the current directory.
+Files/directories are then put in order of degree of concordance and the cursor is set to the first, best matching, file/directory.
+Either an optimized version of the Smith-Waterman algorithm written in C is used (https://github.com/mengyao/Complete-Striped-Smith-Waterman-Library) or a pure python implementation (https://github.com/mbreese/swalign).

 ## Why ?

 The Smith-Waterman algorithm is a great tool for fuzzy string matching.
 Typos or gaps are nuisances, not show stoppers.
 This extension is meant to be a navigation device, not a filter or selection tool.

 ## How to ?

-- Run setup_ssw.sh
+- Run setup_ssw.sh (recommended) and/or setup_sw.sh

-this should clone https://github.com/mengyao/Complete-Striped-Smith-Waterman-Library, apply a necessary patch and build the library.
+If these scripts fail at some point, do it manually.
+(the patch is necessary, see for yourself ;)

-- Include it in your commands.py somehow
+- Add `smith_waterman.sw_nav` to your commands.py

-see commands.py in the repository's root
+See commands.py in the repository's root.

 - Create keymap in your rc.conf

-I use `map i console scout -eksw`
+I use `map i console sw_nav -ekst%space`.

-- Add Complete-Striped-Smith-Waterman-Library/src to the environment variable LD_LIBRARY_PATH before starting ranger.

-something like `LD_LIBRARY_PATH=/<path to>/Complete-Striped-Smith-Waterman-Library/src ranger`

-## Details

-- `<tab>` enters the directory/opens the file which is currently selected instead of moving the selection.
-This is my personal preference.
-If you have undeniable arguments I'm certainly open for change.
-- I found no simple way to monkey patch the scout command to incorporate necessary adjustments.
-Therefore I will keep up with future changes to scout myself.

-## Changes

-- Previous versions used a slightly modified version of https://github.com/mbreese/swalign.